-Councilmember Evans commented

-fine them all.
+Councilmember Evans commented fine them all.

 Mayor Serdy commented the residents up there may not be pleased with him but he agrees with Mr. Schoenbeck.
 He wants to see more events like other cities seem to have.
 He thinks that it will draw more people.
 There are some that would have some noise but it almost feels like a Footloose movie where the whole city had no dancing and music.
 He does not want to come to that.
-Music is not a bad It is time to get these events in there.
+Music is not a bad thing.
+It is time to get these events in there.
 Reba McIntyre will be in town in two weeks.
-She just announced this. is now, how would they scramble and get her to perform. going to do it for free.
-Under these stringent laws they cannot have something like that.
+She just announced this.
+As this is now, how would they scramble and get her to perform.
+She is going to do it for Under these stringent laws they cannot have something like that.
 They cannot add somebody in a hurry.
 Sometimes these opportunities pop up.
 One of the things he is working on is trying to get some of the outlying areas to join the city, one of them being the museum.
 One of the things that their board is concerned about is having events.
-As of right

-REGULAR MEETING OF THE CITY COUNCIL JUNE 20, 2017 PAGE 15 OF 33 now they have 32 events a year.
+As of right now they have 32 events a year.
 They would like to have even more.
 Under some of our guidelines they would have to hire personnel just to be doing event applications.
 He would like to see it made easier without having the bad feelings with the neighbors.
 Not be obnoxiously loud but make the whole process easier and to have more events.